GAIR-NLP/Preference-Dissection/README.md

 ```

 ## Acknowledgement
-We thank Yuan Guo, Yiheng Xu, Yuqing Yang, Zhoujun Cheng, Zhihui Xie for their valuable feedback and suggestions.
+We thank Yuan Guo, Yiheng Xu, Yuqing Yang, Zhoujun Cheng, Zhihui Xie for their valuable feedback and suggestions! 🤗🤗🤗